ls1intum/theia-scale-tests/README.md

 - Tests are written using [Playwright](https://playwright.dev)
 - Scaled tests run via the Playwright [Artillery](https://artillery.io) Framework or natively only using Playwright
+- Make sure, that Sessions per User and max instanecs per App Definition is high enough set on the cluster!

 ## Setup